-Parameter Description

-Press [Enter] to configure advanced items.

-Please note that this item is configurable when Secure Boot Mode is set
+Parameter Description Key Management Press [Enter] to configure advanced items.
+Please note that this item is configurable when Secure Boot Mode is set to Custom.
+Provision Factory Defaults Allows to provision factory default Secure Boot keys when system is in Setup Mode.

-to Custom.

-Provision Factory Defaults

-Allows to provision factory default Secure Boot keys when system is in

-Setup Mode.

-•

 Options available: Enabled/Disabled.
 Default setting is Disabled.
-Install Factory Default Keys

-Install actory Default Keys Installs all factory default keys.
+Install Factory Default Keys Installs all factory default keys.
 It will force the system in User Mode.

-Options available: Yes/No.

-Enroll Efi Image

-Press [Enter] to enroll SHA256 hash of the binary into Authorized

-Signature Database (db).

-Save all Secure Boot variables

-Press [Enter] to save all Secure Boot Keys and Key variables.

-Secure Boot variable

-Displays the current status of the variables used for secure boot.

-Platform Key (PK)

-Displays the current status of the Platform Key (PK).
+Options available: Yes/No. Enroll Efi Image Press [Enter] to enroll SHA256 hash of the binary into Authorized Signature Database (db).
+Save all Secure Boot variables Press [Enter] to save all Secure Boot Keys and Key variables.
+Secure Boot variable Displays the current status of the variables used for secure boot.
+Platform Key (PK) Displays the current status of the Platform Key (PK).
 Press [Enter] to configure a new PK.
 Options available: Set New.

-Key Exchange Keys (KEK)

-Displays the current status of the Key Exchange Key Database (KEK).

-Key Management Press [Enter] to configure a new KEK or load additional KEK from
+Key Exchange Keys (KEK) Displays the current status of the Key Exchange Key Database (KEK).
+Press [Enter] to configure a new KEK or load additional KEK from storage devices.

-storage devices.

 Options available: Set New/Append.

-Authorized Signatures (DB)

-Displays the current status of the Authorized Signature Database.

-Press [Enter] to configure a new DB or load additional DB from storage
+Authorized Signatures (DB) Displays the current status of the Authorized Signature Database.
+Press [Enter] to configure a new DB or load additional DB from storage devices.

-devices.

 Options available: Set New/Append.

-Forbidden Signatures (DBX)

-Displays the current status of the Forbidden Signature Database.

-Press [Enter] to configure a new dbx or load additional dbx from
+Forbidden Signatures (DBX) Displays the current status of the Forbidden Signature Database.
+Press [Enter] to configure a new DB or load additional dbx from storage devices.

-storage devices.

 Options available: Set New/Append.

-Authorized TimeStamps (DBT)

-Displays the current status of the Authorized TimeStamps Database.

-Press [Enter] to configure a new DBT or load additional DBT from
+Authorized TimeStamps (DBT) Displays the current status of the Authorized TimeStamps Database.
+Press [Enter] to configure a new DBT or load additional DBT from storage devices.

-storage devices.

 Options available: Set New/Append.

-OsRecovery Signatures

-Displays the current status of the OsRecovery Signature Database.

-Press [Enter] to configure a new OsRecovery Signature or load
+Authorized TimeStamps (DBT) Displays the current status of the OsRecovery Signature Database.
+Press [Enter] to configure a new OsRecovery Signature Database.
+Press [Enter] to configure a new OsRecovery Signature Database.
+Press [Enter] to configure a new OsRecovery Signature or load additional OsRecovery Signatu

-additional OsRecovery Signature from storage devices.

-Options available: Set New/Append.